Join Us!

 Current Opportunities

-Graduate students: I do not plan to recruit any graduate students to start in 2025.
+Graduate students: I do not expect to recruit any graduate students for enrollment in 2026.
 Fill out this form if you would like to be notified about future graduate student opportunities in my group.

 If you want more opportunities: Check out the How to Find Research Opportunities section below to learn about more places to search for open positions in oceanography and environmental sciences.